Filtering allows a user to add or remove data items from a displayed data set by turning on and off certain predefined attributes.

-A single-selection filter is employed when the user can pick only one attribute from a category to modify the data results.
+Use a single-selection filter when the user can pick only one attribute to modify data results.
 Under the hood, single selection behaves like a radio button.
-Ways in which a single selection filter can manifest include:
+Types of single-selection filters include:

-A multi-selection filter is employed when the user has the option to pick more than one attribute from a category to modify the data results.
+Use a multi-selection filter when the user has the option to pick more than one attribute to modify the data results.
 Under the hood, multi-selections behave like checkboxes.
-Ways in which a single selection filter can manifest include:
+Types of multi-selection filters include:

 A category is a set of filter items within the same topic.
-For example, “size” is the category and
+For example, “size” is a category and

-extra large are the filter choices.
+extra large are its filter choices.
 Multiple filter categories may be applied to the same data set.
-For example, the user can filter by size as well as color and price range.
+For example, the user can filter by size, color, and price range.

-Multiple category selection is most commonly manifested in either a vertical list on the left side of the page or within a horizontal drawer at the top of the data set.
+Multiple category selection is usually placed vertically on the left side of the page or horizontally at the top of the data set.
 Multiple categories should never be put within a menu or dropdown.

-A batch filter is employed when all filters are applied together at the end of the selection process.
-The data set only refreshes once.
-The trigger is most commonly an “Apply filter” button.
+Use a batch filter when all filters are applied together at the end of the selection process.
+The data set only refreshes once at user action.
+The trigger is most commonly an “Apply filters” button.

 The batch filter works best when the user is making several filtering selections across different categories that may take a longer time to mentally process.
 Batch filtering is also a good solution for slow data-return speeds.
 This can prevent the user from having to wait for the data to load after every selection.

 Filters within each category should start either as all unselected or all selected.
 When using multiple categories, the start state can vary from category to category.
-If the user wants only one or a few criteria to be excluded from the results, then all filters should be selected at the start.
-Vice-versa, if the user wants to see only results related to one particular criteria, then all filters should start as unselected.
+If the user typically wants only one or a few criteria to be excluded from the results, then all filters should be selected at the start.
+If the user typically wants to see only results related to one particular criteria, then all filters should start as unselected.